Eligibility: Bachelor’s Degree Programme in Social Services

 Please read this section carefully if you have one of the following:

-- international matriculation examinations (International Baccalaureate, European Baccalaureate, Reifeprüfung)
+- an international matriculation examination (International Baccalaureate, European Baccalaureate, Reifeprüfung, Deutsches Internationales Abitur)

-IB, EB or RP candidates graduating during the application period must submit a Predicted Grades or equivalent by 13 April 2018 before 3:00pm Finnish time.
-They also have to submit a copy of their diploma (or Transcript of Grades for those completing an IB diploma) by 13 July 2018 before 3:00pm Finnish time.
+If you are an IB, EB or DIA candidate and are graduating during the application period, you must submit a Predicted Grades or equivalent by 3 April 2024 before 3:00pm Finnish time.
+You also have to submit a copy of your IB Diploma Programme Results (transcript of grades), European Baccalaureate Diploma or Reifeprüfung/DIA diploma by 11 July 2024 before 3:00pm Finnish time.

 Official translations of certificates